 Sharing your Dropbox files in Slack helps to keep your team’s collective information in one convenient place.
 Here’s what you should know:

 Your shared files can be searched in Slack.
-(Only the Dropbox files you choose to import to Slack will be indexed and searchable.)
+(Only the Dropbox files you choose to import into Slack will be indexed and searchable.)

 Any Dropbox files you share to Slack will be stored in Dropbox.

-You can connect as many Dropbox accounts to your Slack workspace as you’d like.
+You can connect as many Dropbox accounts to your Slack workspace as you like.

 Connect Dropbox to Slack